 But, Dr. Scionti says, this no longer has to be the case.
 New targeted treatment techniques allow men to maintain the quality of their pre-prostate cancer sex life and still have their disease eradicated.

 “With the technology we have available now, physicians have a better opportunity to preserve erectile function for men facing some prostate cancers,” says Dr. Scionti.

-This technology includes Multiparametric prostate MRI and MRI fusion guided prostate biopsy which help properly diagnose, locate and stage cancer, as well as guide treatment.
+This technology includes Multiparametric prostate MRI and MRI fusion guided prostate biopsy which helps properly diagnose, locate and stage cancer, as well as guide treatment.
 MRI Fusion guided high intensity focused ultrasound, or HIFU, is a minimally invasive outpatient procedure that uses focused ultrasound targeted to the tumor region to destroy the abnormal prostate tissue precisely so that neighboring structures are not damaged, thus, reducing the side effect profile.
-Artemis MRI Fusion software, integrated into the Sonablate HIFU device allows for the precise delivery of ultrasound energy to a prostate tumor to achive very precise and accuarate ablation.
+Artemis MRI Fusion software, integrated into the Sonablate HIFU device allows for the precise delivery of ultrasound energy to a prostate tumor to achieve very precise and accurate ablation.

 “By properly utilizing the diagnostics and treatment technology we have today, in well-selected patients, I feel very confident we can achieve excellent outcomes in terms of treatment of their disease and give that man a better quality of life,” said Dr. Scionti.